-An "officer" is defined in Section 2 (3) of the Act as "a trustee, director, executive, partner with unlimited liabilities and executive power, an auditor or any person with a similar position, a manager or other employee in charge of business of the main or branch office".
-Thus, officers are directors and auditors of joint stock companies, limited liability companies and mutual companies; managers defined by the Commercial Code (Section 37); and other employees in charge of business under the Commercial Code (such as the general manager of a head office, a branch manager, the head of a business division) and the like.
+An "officer" is defined in Section 2 (3) of the Act as "a trustee, director, executive, employee with executive power, an auditor or any person with a similar position, a manager or other employee in charge of business of the main or branch office".
+Thus, officers are directors and auditors of joint stock companies and mutual companies; employees who execute the business of ordinary partnership, limited partnership, or limited liability company; managers defined by the Corporate Law (Section 10 of Corporate Law) and other employees who are regarded to have similar executive power to the managers under the Corporate Law (such as the general manager of a head office, a branch manager, the head of a business division) and the like.

 A "person with a similar position" means a person, while not directors or auditors, with the title of adviser, counselor, consultant or others who actually participates in the management of the company by attending board of directors' meetings or other measures.

 A person having only the title of division manager, department manager, section manager or supervisor is an employee, not an "officer".